SiriosDev/SwitchBot-API-Script-Caller/README.md

 git pull
 ```
 ⚠️ **See changelog before updating.**
-The project is still in developpement and breaking changes may occurs.
+The project is still in development and breaking changes may occurs.

 ### Installation Notes
 - In order to see the `Developper options` in the Switchbot app (version ≥6.14), click repetively on the version number in the App's settings.